project-gemmi/gemmi/docs/analysis.rst

 Note: NeighborSearch searches for atoms in all symmetry images.
 This is why it takes UnitCell as a parameter.
-To search only in atoms directly listed in the file pass empty cell (`gemmi.UnitCell()`).
+To search only in atoms directly listed in the file, pass an empty cell (`gemmi.UnitCell()`).

-Instead of the whole residues, we can select atoms.
+Instead of selecting whole residues, we can select atoms.
 Here, we select atoms in the radius of 8Å from a selected point:

 .. doctest::